Habib Abdulrab Sarori

 Habib Abdulrab Sarori (born 1956) is a Yemeni computer scientist and novelist.
 He was born in Aden and pursued higher studies in France, obtaining a master's degree in Informatics from the University of Paris 6 in 1983, followed by a PhD from the University of Rouen in 1987.
 He is currently a professor in the Mathematical and Software Engineering Department at Rouen and also at INSA de Rouen.
 He has published numerous scientific papers over the last two decades.
 He is also the author of textbooks in computer science.

 Abdulrab has published literary works in both French and Arabic.
-His novel La reine étripée was published in 2000.
-He has also written short stories and novels in Arabic, his most recent novel being Arwa.
+His sole French-language novel, La reine étripée, was published in 1998.
+Other works include Suslov's Daughter and his most recent novel, Arwa.
+Suslov's Daughter was longlisted for the 2015 International Prize for Arabic Fiction, and Darf Publishers published an English translation by Elisabeth Jaquette in 2017.
 His short story The Bird of Destruction was published in English translation in Banipal magazine, in an issue devoted to contemporary Yemeni writing.
-He also published two other books, the first one being Production System Engineering, the second one being Suslov's Daughter.
-Suslov's Daughter was longlisted for the 2015 International Prize for Arabic Fiction, and Darf Publishers published an English translation by Elisabeth Jaquette in 2017.
+He is also the author of Production System Engineering.